 The fifteen days of celebration occurs during the bright lunar fortnight ending on the day of the full moon.
-Throughout the kingdom of Nepal, the goddess Durga in all her manifestations are worshiped with innumerable pujas, abundant offerings and thousands of animal sacrifices for the ritual holy bathing, thus drenching the goddess for days in blood.
+Throughout the kingdom of Nepal, the goddess Durga in all her manifestations are worship with innumerable pujas, abundant offerings and thousands of animal sacrifices for the ritual holy bathing, thus drenching the goddess for days in blood.

-How to celebrate Dashain Festival in Asia?
+How Hindu celebrate Dashain Festival in Asia?

-The room where the Kalash is established is called ‘Dashain Ghar’.
-Generally, women are not allowed to enter the room where Dashain puja is being carried out.
+Dashain Ghar where the Kalash is set up is restricted for a family member to go in.
+Generally, women are not allowed to enter the room where Dashain puja is carrying out.
 A priest or a household man worships the kalash every day once in the morning and then in the evening.
-The Kalash and the sand are sprinkled with holy water every day and it is shielded from direct sunlight.
-By the tenth day, the seed will have grown to five or six inches long yellow grass.
+The Kalash and the sand are sprinkle with holy water every day and it is a shield from direct sunlight.
+On the tenth day, the seed will have grown to five or six inches long yellow grass.

-What is Maha Asthami and how Nepali people celebrate this festival together in the family?
+Maha Asthami and how Nepali people celebrate this festival together in the family?

 What to do in ninth day in Nawami?